Shopify/sewing-kit-next/packages/plugin-rollup/README.md

     rollupConfig(),
     // Adds the injecterPlugin to all targets with the same config rollupPlugins([injecterPlugin('all')]),
-    // Only adds the injecterPlugin when compiling the default target rollupPlugins((target) => {
+    // Only adds the injecterPlugin when compiling the target with the specialBuild option set rollupPlugins((target) => {
-      return target.default ? [injecterPlugin('only default')] : [];
+      return target.options.specialBuild ? [injecterPlugin('only specialBuild')] : [];
     }),
   );